shangril/crero/README.md

 9. use Cover Art section to upload your cover arts.
 Indicate each file's corresponding album in configuration options -> covers

-10. upload your audio files (same basename flac ogg mp3 with correctly set artist, album, title, comment tags) to audio.clewn.org
+10. upload your audio files to audio.clewn.org (same basename flac ogg mp3 with correctly set artist, album, title, comment tags.
+Year is also useful, since used to sort albums on the site.
+Albums from a same year will be sorted by file freshness on the media tier)

 ##  Hosting free download album on your own